section-engineering-education/engineering-education/articles/how-to-upload-files-to-aws-s3-using-django-rest-framework/index.md

 ![new_user](/engineering-education/how-to-upload-files-to-aws-s3-using-django-rest-framework/new_user.png)

 In this article, we will use [Django-storages](https://github.com/jschneier/django-storages) to connect to the AWS S3 bucket.
-Django-storages is best described on their page:
+Django-storages is a collection of custom storage backends for Django framework.

-> Django-storages is a collection of custom storage backends for Django We will use the AWS S3 integration from the collection in Django-storages package.
+We will use the AWS S3 integration from the collection in Django-storages package.

 Install django-storages into the Django application via pip: